-Your entire website is presented to a visitor or to a search engine robot via HTML code.
+Your entire website is presented to a visitor or to a robot via HTML code.
 The visitor's browser interprets the HTML, along with other code, to output the corresponding text and visuals.
-A search engine robot makes a similar interpretation, using the contents of the HTML code to understand your website.
+A robot makes a similar interpretation, using the contents of the HTML code to understand your website.

 To help robot and human audiences alike, you need to ensure your website uses the correct HTML elements, or tags.
 While there are many HTML tags, this guide will cover the most critical to help your visitors, your search rankings, and your social media presence.

 As a quick background, there are two parts, or containers, within the HTML of any webpage: the head and the body.
 The head contains information about the document, while the body contains the information presented in a web browser.
 Generally speaking, robot visitors pay attention to both the head and the body, while human visitors spend more of their time with the body.
 This is important to keep in mind as we discuss tags as some tags belong in the head, while others belong to the body.

 The title tag is located in the head container of an HTML page and there should be only one title tag per page.
 Here is our home page’s title tag as an example:

 <title>Elementive | Analytics & Conversion Optimization | Denver, CO</title>

 The title tag is displayed to a visitor in the browser as the name of the document in the tab.
 If a visitor bookmarks your page, the title is used in the bookmark bar as a reminder to that person what page it is they bookmarked.
 More importantly, the title tag is used by Google and Bing to understand the contents of the page and to show a name for each page.